 A chartered management accountant, Clem has broad commercial and public sector experience.
 Prior to joining The National Archives in 2010, his previous role was as Director of Finance have been within higher education and health, where his main focus was on transition management, strategic planning, corporate governance, performance management and the development of effective funding and resource allocation models.

 Commercial and Digital Director - Mary Gledhill

 Mary has experience of working in a broad range of industries, starting as an engineer and moving into management consultancy with Booz Allen Hamilton following an MBA at Cranfield School of Management.
 She then joined BBC Worldwide, the commercial arm of the BBC, where she was responsible for strategy and business development activities for the Home Entertainment division.
 In her final year before joining The National Archives in 2011, Mary was the corporate finance lead for the successful sale of the BBC Magazines division, and also managed a company-wide review of the BBC Worldwide investment process.

-Jeff is responsible for providing and developing on site, online and remote services to the public and schools, and for the estates and its assets.
-He is also responsible for managing customer relations and maintaining service excellence at The National Archives.
+Caroline is responsible for providing and developing on site, online and remote services to the public and schools and leads The National Archives' human resources and organisational development work.
+She is also responsible for managing customer relations and maintaining service excellence at The National Archives.